 The forecast released on December 16, 2020 stated that U.S. GDP growth was expected to contract by 2.4% in 2020, however, it is estimated to then rebound up to 4.2% growth in 2021.

 Being poised as a small business to cover expenses, engage in new partnerships, or even expand during this time, could be made much easier with an established business credit file.

 A business credit file can start when a small business owner registers their business, or establishes a Data Universal Numbering System (D-U-N-S®) Number with Dun & Bradstreet through the Get a D-U-N-S registration system which is a simple and free process.

 A business credit file may help determine creditworthiness and can also be viewed by federal and local authorities when selecting companies for government contracts, or by other companies looking for partnerships.
 One of the most commonly used business credit scores is the Dun & Bradstreet PAYDEX® score.

-If you already have a D-U-N-S Number and you are ready to take steps to help potentially impact your scores and ratings, consider using CreditBuilder Plus to submit payment experiences* to Dun & Bradstreet for its verification and acceptance.
+If you already have a D-U-N-S Number and you are ready to take steps to potentially help impact your scores and ratings, consider using the CreditBuilder Plus product to manually submit trade references for Dun & Bradstreet review, verification, and possible acceptance.*